 PQQs are a combination of pass/fail and weighted questions although, they sometimes do not include the weighting element.
 Pass/fail will be things like defaults on previous contracts, ongoing or past litigation etc. The weightings will come in on the policy side.
 Are you environmentally friendly?
 Do you have a robust health and safety plan and risk assessments in place etc.?

 Why have a PQQ?

-PQQ save both parties a lot of money.
+PQQs save both parties a lot of money.
 They help to sift through the companies who can genuinely deliver the project and those that cannot – they are designed to eliminate those unsuitable at the PQQ stage, who will not then be invited to tender.

 Tendering can be expensive both in terms of time and money.
-PQQ makes sure that you do not have to bear the expensive that tendering can bring if you are not (in the eyes of the client) able to deliver the job.
+A PQQ makes sure that you do not have to bear the expensive that tendering can bring if you are not (in the eyes of the client) able to deliver the job.
 They also help the client to shortlist the companies that are most likely to meet their needs without having to evaluate dozens of tenders.